+- f.
+The Colorado River Basin Water Board is not requiring that each Discharger's INMP be certified at this time.
+However, Dischargers identified as outliers by the Coalition Group, as described in Section E.5.c.ii, must work with an irrigation and nitrogen management planning specialist for certification of the next INMP prepared following notification.
+On their next INMP summary report, these Members must also report that they were notified as outliers for reported AR data and reflect additional or improved management practices implemented to address potential over-application of nitrogen.

 - g.
 Members shall prepare an INMP by March 1, 2023 and by March 1 annually thereafter, unless using a multi-year INMP.
 Starting on March 1, 2024, all Members must submit INMP Summary Reports to the Coalition Group for the prior year by March 1 annually.
 As provided in the MRP, Attachment B, the Coalition Group will provide certain INMP Summary Report data to the Executive Officer.

 - h.
 A copy of the INMP shall be maintained at the Member's farming operations headquarters or primary place of business.

 - i.
-Members must use the IMNP Summary Report Template approved by the Colorado River Basin Water Board's Executive Officer.
+Members must use the INMP Summary Report Template approved by the Colorado River Basin Water Board's Executive Officer.
 At a minimum, the INMP Summary Report Template will collect the following information:

 - i.
 Crop Year;

 - ii.
 Owner/Manager name;

 - iii.
 Assessor Parcel Number (APN);

 - iv.
 Field identifier;

 - v.
 Acreage for each field identified;

 - vi.
 Crop type;

 - vii.
 Crop age (permanent crops);

 - viii.
 Irrigation method;

 - ix.
 Irrigation management practices implemented;

 - x.
 Nitrogen management practices implemented;

 - xi.
 Total Acreage;

 - xii.
 Nitrogen Applied (lbs/acre); and

 - 1. Irrigation Water

 - 2. Synthetic Fertilizers

 - 3. Organic Amendments

 - xiii.
 Crop Yield (units specified by Coalition Group).

-- 4. Education
+4. Education

-- a.
+a.
 Members shall participate in Coalition Group outreach and education events, at least once annually.
-Members shall review outreach materials to become informed of any water quality problems to address and the management practices that are available to address those problems.
+Members shall review outreach materials

+- to become informed of any water quality problems to address and the management practices that are available to address those problems. - b.
-- b.
 Members shall provide confirmation to the Coalition Group that the Member has attended and participated in an outreach and education event activity during the previous year and reviewed the applicable event materials.